rebelsky/csc207b/_eboards/eboard20.md

 * For all j, _ <= j < _, ?
 * For all k, _ <= k < _, ?

+**The prior invariant turns out not to work well.
+So we switch to the following one.
+Note that that one also includes clear steps for maintaining the invariant while decreasing the size of the unknown section.**

 ```text
 +----------------+--------------+-------------+--------------+
 |   red          |  white       |  unknown    |   blue       |